UKPLab/arxiv2025-inherent-limits-plms/README.md

 ```bash
 python3 train.py --model_path_idx 1 --model_size_idx 1 --num_epochs 1 --prompts_type 0 --num_train 20000 --batch_size 2
 ```
 The model will be saved to the `saved_models` folder and will have a unique name generated according to the timestamp at the start of training.
+Information about the training run (e.g. GPU architecture, hyperparameters) is saved to `train_logs.csv`.

 #### Important Parameters
 * `--prompts_type`: The type of prompt to train on, as listed in `train.py`.